 Only three percent of adults have written goals, and everyone else works for them.

 Brian Tracy is the CEO of Brian Tracy International, a company specializing in the training and development of individuals and organizations.
 That quote by Brian Tracy made me pause and think, “Do adults have goals?”
-But on further investigation, I realized that adults do have goals, often vague, in their mind, so it is more of a vision, a dream.
+On further investigation, I realized that adults do have goals, which are often vague, not defined, so it is more of a vision, a dream.
 There is no clear goal and the steps required to obtain that goal are missing.
 Most important adults I asked had no date and no timeline of when they will achieve that goal.
-The “goal” was something to work toward as they moved through life, and as the quote reads, working for someone else’s goal.
+The “goal” was something to work toward as they moved through life, and had no date to achieve the goal.
+The standard by which I believe goals should be written, SMART goals, was not being utilized by adults.
+By not having clear goals and a pathway to achieving the goal, your individual goals give way to helping someone else to achieve their goals.
+All of a sudden you are helping someone else achieve their goals and helping them create success while your own goals are further pushed into the future.
+The question becomes, will you ever achieve your own goals and the success you want, or will you continue to help others achieve their goals?
+What is your focus?
+However, let me share why goals matter.

 Goals are important for adults and teens.
 If you want your teen to have goals, you as the parent need to model creating goals, monitoring your goal progress and celebrating when you achieve your goal.